keys78/school-management-backend/flow.md

 management flow ==><==

-Students can register with their student code: so new students will have their student code and they can create new account with their student code they will provide [full name, dob, state of origin, address, email, phone number and password]
+Students can register with their student code: so new students will have their student code and they can create new account with their student code student will provide [full name, dob, state of origin, address, email, phone number and password]

 Student can login
 Student can change password